lklok66/ice/sl/README.txt

 The bridge is an Ice for .NET application implemented as an ASP.NET web handler.
-It retrieves Ice requests encoded in HTTP POST requests, forwards the request to an Ice server using the Ice protocol, ana d returns the server's reply as an HTTP response to the web client.
+It retrieves Ice requests encoded in HTTP POST requests, forwards each request to the appropriate Ice server using the Ice protocol, and returns the server's reply as an HTTP response to the web client.
 The bridge requires an ASP.NET capable server, such as Microsoft IIS or Apache with mod_mono; it also requires the Ice for .NET run time (which must be accessible to ASP.NET applications).

-The Ice for Silverlight bridge is generic: the bridge is not specific to a particular Ice application and does not require type information for the requests and replies that it processes.
+The Ice for Silverlight bridge is generic; in other words, the bridge is not specific to a particular Ice application and does not require type information for the requests and replies that it processes.
 A single bridge deployment can be used for multiple Ice applications without requiring application-specific configuration.
 New applications may also be added without additional configuration, and removing applications does not require "clean-up".

-Besides making deploying or retiring applications extremely easy, a generic bridge has other additional benefits:
+A generic bridge offers additional benefits as well:

- - Only one instance per server needs to be maintained or updated.
+ - Only one instance per web server host needs to be maintained or updated.

  - Changes to running applications have no effect on the bridge or existing applications.